top of page

 • Often develop over bony areas

-For more information, see our article on Corns vs Calluses: What's the Difference?
+For more information, see our article: Corns vs Calluses: What's the Difference?

 How Can You Remove Hard Skin Safely?